c3duan/Swag-Bot/README.md

 - yandex api

 ## Example Config.json
-You need to perssonalize your own config with the following information:
+You need to personalize your own config with the following information:
 - your own bot command prefix
 - your discord bot token
 - various api keys